-6. Supply Chains
+1. Supply Chains

-The Trust understands that the potential for modern slavery exists within all of its supply chain, but considers the following areas as carrying a higher level of risk:
+The Foundation understands that the potential for modern slavery exists within all its supply chain, but considers the following areas as carrying a higher level of risk:

-- IT Equipment supply
+- IT Equipment Supply

-- Clothing and uniforms
+- Clothing and Uniforms

-- Outsourced cleaning
+- Outsourced Cleaning

-- Capital construction projects
+- Capital Construction Projects

+- Outsourced Security Services

-- Outsourced security services - Outsourced catering and hospitality
+- Outsourced Catering and Hospitality

-As part of its procurement and tender processes the Trust requires any potential third party suppliers to evidence that they operate a high level of corporate social responsibility and comply with the Modern Slavery Act 2015, during any tendering and selection process, including through contracting with suppliers from approved procurement frameworks.
+As part of its procurement and tender processes the Foundation requires any potential third party suppliers to evidence that they operate a high level of corporate social responsibility and comply with the Modern Slavery Act 2015, during any tendering and selection process, including through contracting with suppliers from approved procurement frameworks.

-7. Breach
+2. Breach